Community Cricket

 Our aim is to ensure that individuals from all backgrounds have opportunities to be involved in cricket.
 In Nottinghamshire, we provide a variety of community participation programmes and pride ourselves on there being an offering for everybody.

-Diverse communities in urban environments are being given new opportunities to interact, grow, and develop crucial community cohesion through the ground-breaking Core Cities programme.
+Diverse communities in urban environments are being given new opportunities to interact, grow, and develop crucial community cohesion through the ground-breaking Cricket Cities programme.

-In simple terms, the Core Cities programme has four key community pillars that are enacted to support local and national agendas:
+In simple terms, the Cricket Cities programme has four key community pillars that are enacted to support local and national agendas:

 • Listening: engaging and maintaining dialogue with communities to further cricket and community initiatives.